psychemedia/sin-eater-resources/src/_second_controversy_pt_iii.md

 For the [Vol 9 Iss 215; 8th.
 S. ix, p109-111](https://archive.org/details/sim_notes-and-queries_1896-02-08_9_215/page/108/mode/2up?q=sin+eater) of *Notes & Queries*, published on February 8th, 1896, someone must have been tidying up the in-tray, as several responses that had apparently been languishing there for some time duly appeared in print.

 The most comprehensive of them was penned by a familiar name, Mr. J. P. Owen.
-A postscript to the answer notes that the letter had been *"sent for publication to 'N. & Q.' before the appearance of Mr. Sidney Hartland’s first letter in the Academy (Nov., 1895), and that that gentleman had it before him, in the form of a letter from me to Prof. Rhys, in October, 1895."*.
+A postscript to the answer notes that the letter had been *"sent for publication to 'N. & Q.' before the appearance of Mr. Sidney Hartland's first letter in the Academy (Nov., 1895), and that that gentleman had it before him, in the form of a letter from me to Prof. Rhys, in October, 1895."*.
 Hartland had also referred to it in his [second letter](secondcontrov:hartland:2ndletter) to the *Academy*.

 (NANDQ:owen-oct95-letter)=
 > SIN-EATER.